Skip Ribbon Commands

 • The department will be contacted in advance of the audit visit;

-• The final report is issued.
+• The final report is issued for discussion by the Audit Committee.

 Why is my department being audited?